Other Voices

 Fiona Hill, Composer

-Electronics is a medium that I’m really drunk too, especially because I feel like it opens up a whole new layer of sound that you can explore as our composer, especially when you’re combining live instruments with electronics.
+Electronics is a medium that I’m really drawn to, especially because I feel like it opens up a whole new layer of sound that you can explore as a composer, especially when you’re combining live instruments with electronics.

 Alex Manton